fastify/fastify-request-context/README.md

 return app.ready()
 ```

-In TypeScript you can augment the module to type your conext:
+In TypeScript you can augment the module to type your context:

 ```ts
 import {requestContext} from 'fastify-request-context'